Johnnie Lee Adams -- North

-NORTH -- Mr. Johnnie Lee Adams of North passed away Tuesday, June 15, 2021, at the Regional Medical Center, Orangeburg.
+NORTH -- The graveside service for Mr. Johnnie Lee Adams of North will be held at 11 a.m.
+Saturday, June 19, 2021, at Jerusalem Baptist Church Cemetery in North.
+He passed away Tuesday, June 15.

 Friends may visit at the residence of his sister, Evelyn (Houston) Robinson, 216 Eastwood Circle, Orangeburg.
 Please wear your mask when visiting.